cfpb/consumerfinance.gov/docs/wagtail-migrations.md

 ./cfgov/manage.py makemigrations -n <description_of_changes>
 ```

-It is a good idea to wait to do this until just before merging your new code
-into the `master` branch, to avoid potential conflicts with other developers'
-migrations that might make it into `master` before yours.
+Be aware that each migration must have
+a unique four-digit number at the beginning of its filename,
+which is a regular source of conflicts between pull requests
+that are in flight at the same time.
+If a PR with a migration gets merged between the time you create your migration
+and the time that your PR is ready for merging,
+you will have to update your branch as normal to be current with master
+and then re-create your migration.
-Be aware, though, that our [back-end tests that run in Travis](../travis/)
+Also note that our [back-end tests that run in Travis](../travis/)
-will fail if a required schema migration is missing.
+will fail if a required schema migration is missing or if
+migrations are in conflict with one another.

 !!! note
     Some changes will generate multiple migration files.